 The whole set includes a screw chuck, an Allen wrench, and a set of tightening levers.
 You would love its compatibility with all C-series jaws and other accessories.

 On top of all, It works great on both midi and full-sized woodworking lathes.
 With a range of sizes, this set is extremely affordable and ideal for all.
 The chuck is pre-threaded to 1″ x 8tpi and includes a 3/4″ x 16tpi headstock spindle adaptor.
 It does the job well and is an excellent value for the money.

 Anyone who owns a small lathe should consider buying this great chuck.
-It is a scroll chuck perfect for all sorts of holding bowls, spindles, and other unwieldy wood lathe projects.
+It is a scroll chuck perfect for holding bowls, spindles, and other unwieldy wood lathe projects.

 Moreover, its inner jaws tighten around workpieces ranging from 1.6 to 2.6 inches in size.
 Likewise, the external jaws spread inside workpieces with pilot holes ranging from 2 to 3.2 inches.

 The screw chuck provides many options for supporting your projects.
 Honestly, the chuck holds the project tight and is relatively easy to use.
-Having a more comprehensive range of sizes, this is ideal for all.
+Having a more comprehensive range of sizes is ideal for all.
 Additionally, the chuck is compatible with many of the wood lathes available on the market these days.

 Here comes this durable chuck for all professionals.
 This chuck features auto-stop jaws inhibiting the widening of the chuck jaws.
-Thus, this allows the proper security of the material.
+Thus, this allows for the proper security of the material.

 Moreover, it features an anti-release spindle lock, due to which the chuck doesn’t move during the entire process.
 Likewise, it comes with enhanced jaw gearing that allows smooth movement of the jaws and increases the clamping pressure for maximum material support.
 It remains attached to the wood lather throughout.

 The threaded chuck jaws increase the surface contact with the materials.
 That is how the entire clamping becomes more secure.
 Additionally, the chuck is well-constructed and increases its durability and longevity.
 It features a 1” 8-TPI mount and 2” standard jaws, which is ideal.
 Hence, you can use this for mini and midi lathes.